ailgo/decipher-drop/README.md

 *escrow.py* - contains PyTEAL logic to generate template contract

-*seed.py* - python logic to create `escrow` and send initial seed group txns from `seeder`
+*seed.py* - Python logic to create `escrow` and send initial seed group txns from `seeder`

-*claim.py* - python logic to simulate what a `claimer` will need to send to claim the NFT
+*claim.py* - Python logic to simulate what a `claimer` will need to send to claim the NFT

-*recover.py* - python logic to simulate what the `seeder` will need to send to recover any unclaimed NFTs
+*recover.py* - Python logic to simulate what the `seeder` will need to send to recover any unclaimed NFTs

 ## Running